april19833/currency-1.5/contracts/README.md

 - Adding an ECOxExchange function to facilitate the exchange of ECO and ECOx.
 - Contracts that remain proxied will still need roles for rebinders
 - Ensuring the ECO / ECOx contract returns false for the correct core supply functions when the currency is paused
-- Changing the way Eco stores voting balances for EcoGovernance
+- Changing the way Eco stores voting balances for CommunityGovernance

 ![Token Contracts](../docs/assets/community-governance-process.png "Token Contracts")